pwintz/pwintz.github.io/gsr_contract_src/br_12_health-and-safety_2022-2025-1.md

 ## D. REPORTING PROCEDURES

 1. All GSRs must notify their immediate supervisor as soon as they consider an assigned task to be abnormally hazardous or dangerous and believe they have insufficient safety training and/or experience to perform the task safely.
-The GSR shall then identify the components of the assignment that they allege to be abnormallyhazardous or dangerous.
+The GSR shall then identify the components of the assignment that they allege to be abnormally hazardous or dangerous.
 a.
 In attempting to resolve the GSR's claim, the supervisor may attempt to make workplace task performance and/or task assignment changes consistent with health and safety considerations and the availability of additional or alternate personnel, including assigning the GSR to complete appropriate safety training.
 b.
 If the supervisor does not make assignment changes, the supervisor shall have the GSR's claim assessed by a health and safety professional responsible, in accordance with local procedures, for the assessment of abnormally hazardous or dangerous conditions.
 c.
 If, in the assessment of the University's health and safety professional responsible, the assignment is abnormally hazardous or dangerous, the supervisor shall follow local procedures to remedy the abnormally hazardous or dangerous situation prior to assigning the work to the GSR.
 Once the modifications which remedy the abnormally hazardous or dangerous situation are made, the GSR may be required to perform the work.
 d.
 If, in the assessment of the University's health and safety professional responsible, the assignment is not abnormally hazardous or dangerous, and the GSR has been properly trained to perform the assignment, the supervisor may assign the GSR to perform the assignment or, may assign the affected GSR to other available work consistent with the work usually performed by the GSR or may assign another qualified employee to perform the assignment.
 e.
 The assessment of the University's health and safety professional as to whether the assignment is abnormally hazardous or dangerous shall be final.

-## E. HEALTH \& SAFETY TRAINING
+## E. HEALTH & SAFETY TRAINING

 1. On an ongoing basis, the University shall provide training and information about the University's health and safety programs.
 GSRs shall take all required training based on the requirements of the workplace.
 Training includes information about:
 a. the health and safety protocols and emergency procedures associated with the GSR's research and, where applicable, known specific hazards associated with the GSR's research;